processing/processing-pi-website/content/tutorial/project-synth/index.md

 *An optional introduction to synthesizers.*

 A synthesizer is an electronic instrument producing a variety of sounds by generating and combining signals of different frequencies.

+Synthesizers usually have a number of keys, buttons, knobs and/or sliders that affect some parameters of the sound or trigger some changes in the synthesizer's settings.

 One of the earliest synthesizers is "Musical Telegraph" invented by Elisha Gray in 1874.
+After gaining wide spread popularity in 1960s within pop music industry, many artists started to use synthesizers to express creativity.

 ---